YinanQian/DefenseAgainstTheDarkArts/labs/lab04-scapy.md

 No credit if you program crashes or if exceptions are not handled properly.

 ## Part 2: Running and Using the Tool
-In Kali Linux and assuming you are root, run: `python3 alarm.py`.
+In Kali Linux and assuming you are root, run: `sudo python3 alarm.py`.
 By default with no arguments, the tool shall sniff on network interface eth0.
 The tool must handle three command line arguments:

 `-i INTERFACE: Sniff on a specified network interface` `-r PCAPFILE: Read in a PCAP file`
 `-h: Display message on how to use tool`

-Example 1: python alarm.py -h shall display something of the like:
+Example 1: sudo python3 alarm.py -h shall display something of the like:

 `usage: alarm.py [-h] [-i INTERFACE] [-r PCAPFILE]